apim-haufe-io/wicked.tools/development/README.md

 ~/Projects/wicked$ git clone https://github.com/apim-haufe-io/wicked.tools
 ...
 ~/Projects/wicked$ cd wicked.tools
-~/Projects/wicked/wicked.tools$ git checkout wicked_1_0 # This will be removed later ~/Projects/wicked/wicked.tools$ cd development
-~/Projects/wicked/wicked.tools/development$ ./checkout.sh <branch> --install
+~/Projects/wicked/wicked.tools$ git checkout next ~/Projects/wicked/wicked.tools$ cd development ~/Projects/wicked/wicked.tools/development$ ./checkout.sh <branch> --install
 ```

 Please replace `<branch>` with the branch you want to check out.
 Please note that these scripts will only work as intended for wicked 1.0 and later, and not for the 0.x releases.
-As soon as wicked 1.0.0 has been released, the usual branch will be `next`, and until then, use
+The branch which used for development of features which will "soon" make it into a release, i.e. into the next release, are residing on the `next` branch.
+In some cases larger features which need larger changes in multiple repositories will get its own cross-repository branch (much like how `wicked_1_0` was used for the development towards the wicked 1.0.0 version).

 ```
-~/Projects/wicked/wicked.tools/development$ ./checkout.sh wicked_1_0 --install
+~/Projects/wicked/wicked.tools/development$ ./checkout.sh next --install
 ```

 This will checkout all repositories which are needed to run wicked locally, plus install all the necessary `node_modules`.
 This may take a while, but it's mostly only the first time.